Coalition Avenir Québec: Nationalism and separatism

+Cultural policy

 According to the party, Quebec is defined by "its historical heritage, the French language, its democratic ideals and the principles of the secularity of the State, and equality among men and women".
 The Party supported the Quebec ban on face covering but also argue the ban is not extensive enough.
 They propose to prohibit the wearing of religious symbols by personnel in a position of authority, including teachers.
 The party supports interculturalism to "integrate newcomers".
 This includes limiting immigration and promoting the use of French without creating new barriers.
 However, they want to exempt Quebec from the requirements of multiculturalism.
 In 2018, it proposed cutting the number of immigrants by 20 per cent, to 40,000 annually.
 However, it plans to bring back numbers up to 52,000 a year in 2022.

+Other

+Legault has stated "aggressive[ly]" that a CAQ government would not repeal Bill 101.
+He has also stated that a CAQ government will demand greater power for Quebec.
+The party is critical of the system of equalization payments in Canada and plans to remove Quebec from receiving such payments.
+The party introduced an electoral reform bill in September 2019.
+It abandoned plans to hold a referendum on electoral reform in the 2022 general election claiming there was not enough time.